 With all the digital camera talk flying around, you’d be surprised that photographers still use film.
-They’re an endangered species, yes, but there are still many places where to buy film.
+They’re an endangered species, yes, but there are still many places where to buy rolls of filmfilm.

-For all the online locations for purchasing film, see our list below.
+For all the online locations for purchasing film product, see our list below.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]